 Beyond those, you’ll want to try pairing your device with your favorite Bluetooth devices.
 Maybe that’s a speaker, a headset or your car.
 If you own an Apple Watch, you’ll want to make sure your device is pairing properly.

-If you use your iPhone or iPad to control appliances in your house (lights, heat, front door, garbage, etc), you’ll also want to make sure those connections are synced up.
+If you use your iPhone or iPad to control the appliances in your house, you’ll want to make sure those connections are synced up.

 Test Your Apps & Services

 We recommend checking all of your apps and services to ensure they’re working normally after the iOS 10.3.1 update.
 This is especially important if you rely on said apps and services for your job or for school.

 There’s a chance a vital application or service will start acting up with iOS 10.3.1 on board.
 We’re already hearing and seeing complaints about iOS 10.3.1 problems and they include issues with Exchanges and various first and third-party apps.

 Check all of your key apps and services first then move onto your secondary ones.
 If you notice something out of the ordinary, you’ll want to take action.

 If you run into an issue with an application you’ll want to check the App Store to make sure you’re running the latest version of the app.

 iOS developers have been rolling out a steady stream of bug fix updates and an update could help stabilize the software.

 If your issue is related to work software, you’ll want to get into contact with your IT department if you have one.